ada-x64/cubething.dev/static/posts/building_this_site.md

 Now the container is on the repo!
 The next step is to get it running.

-#### Creating the Container Application

 This one is easy.
 Just create a Container Application.
 On the portal, you will be given the option to select your previously created registry.
 Select that registry, and select the container you just pushed.
 Make sure to enable Ingress and select the appropriate port - in this case, port 8000.
+Wait for it to initialize, and your application will be running on an azure server :) Easy.